 - Collect a small amount of the specimen by using a wooden stick or a cotton swab, and smear this sample generously on a microscope slide.

 - Using ample amounts of 100% alcohol, fix the specimen sample for about 15 minutes, then rinse the slide for a few seconds with a 1% acetic acid.
-Afterwards, wash the sample slide twice for around a minute by running it through distilled water.
+Afterward, wash the sample slide twice for around a minute by running it through distilled water.

 - The next step is to stain the sample for a minimum of three minutes by using 0.1 acridine orange, before de-staining it for a minute with the phosphate buffer solution.
 Make sure to differentiate the sample for another minute in 0.1 M NaCl.